 Temptation to overspend.
 The potential to earn rewards on your credit card may tempt you to spend more than you can afford.
 It’s important to keep your spending at a reasonable level based on your income and expenses.
 Continually monitor your balance and stop using your credit card if you are spending more than you can afford to pay each month.

-Reward expiration.
-Check the fine print to find out whether your cash back rewards will expire.
+Limited rewards.
+Check the fine print to find out how often you can get a cash back offer and whether your cash back rewards will expire.
+For example, some may only allow you to receive the cash back offer once, while others may allow you to take advantage of it up to a certain number of times within a set period.
 Remember to use your rewards before they expire otherwise you lose out on all your hard earned cash.

 How to qualify for a cash back credit card